Postrediori/MechanicsPrograms/README.md

 ## Getting Started

 All projects use CMake as build system.
-C++ code compatibility is tested with gcc-5 and Microsoft Visual Studio Express 2008 and 2012.
+C++ code compatibility is tested with gcc and Microsoft Visual Studio.

 ## Built With